bmoscon/ArticleParse/README.md

 ============

 Library that strips boilerplate HTML from news articles and performs heuristic analysis to determine the body of the article.
-Specifically it is useful for removing boilerplate HTML from news articles and returning the actual text of the article.
+Ranks text sections of the website by probability of being news content.

 Currently uses for analysis: